apatino16/pythonNotesAndProjects/Python_Notes/Iteration.md

 components Breakdown:

 - `while`: This keyword is used to start a while loop.
-- `condition`: This is the condition that is evaluated before each iteration of the loop.
+- `boolean_exp`: This is the condition that is evaluated before each iteration of the loop.
 If the condition is True, the loop continues to execute; if it becomes False, the loop terminates.
 - `:` (colon): It signifies the start of a new block of code, and all statements inside the loop must be indented to the same level.

 Example of a while loop in Python that prints the highest number from a list: